duckduckgo/duckduckgo-documentation/duckduckhack/api-answers/forum-lookup.md

 This function is a simple case: it returns the *remainder* of the query, unless it's blank.
 The *remainder* is just the query minus the trigger.
 If a user searches 'hacker news meteor', the remainder would be 'meteor'.

-There's fancier things that can be done with this function, including regular expressions - you can [read more about handle functions here](#).

-Oh - one more thing.
+While triggers specify when to trigger our Instant Answer, handle functions are used to limit those cases.
+Handle functions can get more complicated if necessary, by including regular expressions and returning *multiple* placeholders: [learn more about handle functions here](#).

+There's one final line of code on our backend.
 Because this is a Perl package, it must return `1` at the end to indicate successful loading:

 ```perl
 1;
 ```

-Our backend is complete.
-Now DuckDuckGo knows *when* to call the API, *where* to call the API, and *what* query to send it.
-Next, we'll tell DuckDuckGo how to display the results.
+Our Spice backend is complete.
+Functionally, we've told DuckDuckGo:

+- *Where* to call the API (endpoint)
+- *When* to call the API (triggers)
+- *When not* to call the API (handle function)

+We're done with our backend.
+Next, we'll tell DuckDuckGo how to display any results we get back.

 ## `hacker_newz.js`